Home Project Ideas Project Guide Ask An Expert Blog Careers My Science Buddies

 Experimental Procedure

-1. There are many possible ways to test substances to see whether they repel snails.
+2. There are many possible ways to test substances to see whether they repel snails or slugs.
 With any of these methods, you will need to perform repeated trials to make sure that your results are consistent.
 Choose one of the following methods (or try several of them to see which works best for you):

-1. place the substance directly in the path of a moving snail and observe whether or not the snail changes direction when it encounters the substance;
+1. Place the substance directly in the path of a moving snail or slug and observe whether or not the snail or slug changes direction when it encounters the substance;

-2. cover the bottom of a plastic box with different substances, and release one or more snails into the box; use time-lapse photography to determine how much time snails spend over each substance;
+2. Cover the bottom of a plastic box with different substances, and release one or more snails or slugs into the box; use time-lapse photography to determine how much time snails or slugs spend over each substance;

-3. place the substance in a ring around one or more snails and observe the behavior of the snail(s).
+3. Place the substance in a ring around one or more snail(s) or slug(s) and observe the behavior of the snail(s) or slug(s).

 1. Put several inverted clay pots in a plastic box.